elibenjii/ecommerce-react/README.md

 ## Installation
 You will only need to install the modules and import your DB.
-You can run a demo collection from the files 'democollections.json'
+You can run a demo collection from file 'democollections.json'

 Installing the modules & importing the products list DB: